Who we are

-BC is one of nine provinces in Canada that have statutory regulation of audiology and speech-language pathology (British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, and Newfoundland & Labrador) and one of six provinces that have instituted statutory regulation (or quasi regulation) of hearing instrument dispensing (British Columbia, Alberta, Newfoundland & Labrador, Saskatchewan, Ontario, and Quebec).
+BC is one of nine provinces in Canada that have statutory regulation of audiology and speech-language pathology (British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, and Newfoundland & Labrador) and one of seven provinces that have instituted statutory regulation (or quasi regulation) of hearing instrument dispensing (British Columbia, Alberta, Saskatchewan, Manitoba, Quebec, Nova Scotia, and Newfoundland & Labrador).
 BC is currently the only jurisdiction in Canada to regulate audiology and hearing instrument dispensing as separate professions.

 What we do